 Who Should Get Vaccinated and When?

-It is recommended that adults (aged 18 years or older) get vaccinated if they are at high risk for hepatitis B. High risk includes:
+Adults, 18 years or older, should get vaccinated if they are at high risk for hepatitis B. High risk factors include:

 What Are the Risks Associated With the Hepatitis B Vaccine?

 All vaccines have some risk.
 A severe allergic reaction is the most common risk.